Hodapp87/prosha/README.md

 - Would being able to name a rule node (perhaps conditionally under some compile-time flag) help for debugging?
 - Use an actual logging framework.
-- Take a square.
-Wrap it around to a torus.
-Now add a twist (about the axis that is normal to the square).
-This is simple, but it looks pretty cool.
 - How can I take tangled things like the cinquefoil and produce more 'iterative' versions that still weave around?